ztotta/Transients/README.md

 ###Technologies used:
 ___
-This is a full-stack Ruby on Rails application that utilizes HTML, CSS, Bootstrap, Paperclip, bCrypt, JavaScript, jQuery, PostgresQL, and AWS S3 file hosting.
+This is a full-stack Ruby on Rails application that utilizes HTML, CSS, Bootstrap, Paperclip, bCrypt, JavaScript, jQuery, PostgresQL, [Agile Development](https://trello.com/b/Y7iZEk7U/transients), and AWS S3 file hosting.
 It's deployed via Heroku.

-###Design
+###Code
 ___

+The most challenging feature...

+I'm proud of...

 ###Yet to be resolved:
 ___